Tasmota devices have 16 timers that you can program to schedule events using either the http or MQTT protocols.

 Note: The case of the command timezone doesn’t appear to matter.

-If you are subscribe to the topic using the filter +/switch_1/# you should see the command that is sent and also the result, as shown below:
+If you are subscribed to the topic using the filter +/switch_1/# you should see the command that is sent and also the result, as shown below:

 Enable and Disable Timers

-When you set up an individual time there is an enable setting however this setting has no effect unless the all timers are enabled.
+When you set up an individual timer there is an enable setting however this setting has no effect unless the all timers are enabled.

-To do this send a 1 on the topic timers and a 0 to disable all timers.
+To enable them send a 1 on the topic timers and a 0 to disable all timers.

-You will get two responses the first response will confirms they are enable the second shows the settings for al of the timers.
+You will get two responses the first response will confirms they are enabled the second shows the settings for all of the timers.

 mosquitto_pub -h localhost -t cmnd/switch_1/timers -m 1

-Sending on topic timers with an empty payload will return the timers status and look like the screen shot above.
+Sending a message on the topic timers with an empty payload will return the timers status and looks like the screen shot above.

 Setting Individual Timer Schedules